 Select one of the Web Content Filter profile settings (created in CSM>> Web Content Filter) for applying with this router.
 Please set at least one profile for anti-virus in CSM>> Web Content Filter web page first.
+Or choose [Create New] from the drop down list in this page to create a new profile.
 For troubleshooting needs, you can specify to record information for Web Content Filter by checking the Log box.
 It will be sent to Syslog server.
-Please refer to section 3.14.5 Syslog/Mail Alert for more detailed information.
+Please refer to section Syslog/Mail Alert for more detailed information.